Jump to content

 About DRESDEN-concept

-The DRESDEN-concept research alliance was founded in 2010 and currently comprises 37 partners, including TUD Dresden University of Technology and regional institutions of the Max Planck Society, the Leibniz Association, the Helmholtz Association and the Fraunhofer Society, as well as renowned, cultural institutions who conduct research.
+The DRESDEN-concept research alliance currently comprises 40 partners, including TUD Dresden University of Technology and regional institutions of the Max Planck Society, the Leibniz Association, the Helmholtz Association and the Fraunhofer Society, as well as cultural institutions, universities of applied sciences and further research institutions.

 The mission of DRESDEN-concept is to strengthen cooperation among its partner institutions and to identify and exploit synergies in research and teaching as well as infrastructure and administration.
 This is also illustrated by the acronym DRESDEN, which stands for Dresden Research and Education Synergies for the Development of Excellence and Novelty.
 Examples include identifying and coordinating research priorities, jointly attracting top staff and talents, or the joint use of resources.